The origins of this project lay in this:

 And then I started thinking about church.
 The community God invited into his family.
 We too, milk church in the morning.
 And respectfully let it into our homes when we build them.
 But then outside of these times a lot of the time we just let the cow roam and eat trash.

 So I thought id explore the communities I find myself in and see if they could apply to making church less of a cow that eats trash.
 And more of a place that uses the space god has given us to make space for other people and jesus.
 We as humans are good at making agendas but how good are we at letting god set the agendas of our lives and churches.

-I want this to be a dialogue with brothers and sisters world wide, in love, in submission.
-I want to learn and process with others what church could be and how we get it there more then just who is wrong or right.
+This will be a dialogue with brothers and sisters world-wide, in love, in submission.
+I want to learn and process with others what church could be and how we get it there more than just who is wrong or right.